AndreiVasilev/SDL2_Particle_Simulation/README.md

 </p>

 <h2>How It Works</h2>
 A 2D array of color values is loaded to the screen in a repeatedly fast fashion.
 The brightest color values are localized to one pixel at a time, indicating where the "particles" are on screen.
-These color values are shifted throughout the 2D array (and in turn from pixel to pixel on screen) which creates the illusion that there are particles flying around.
+These color values are shifted throughout the 2D array (and in turn from pixel to pixel on screen) which creates the illusion of particles flying around.

 <br>
 <h3>The "Particle" Class</h3>